UK and EU to intensify talks after London's 'change in tone' | Law-Order

 UK and EU to intensify talks after London's 'change in tone'

-Frost said "significant gaps" remained and Brussels must address the issues that London has raised, but he agreed that intensified talks would take place in Brussels next week, and that new energy and impetus were needed.
-"I acknowledge and welcome the change in tone of discussion with David Frost today, and I hope this will lead to tangible results for the people in Northern Ireland," Sefcovic told a news conference in London after the talks.

-Britain and the European Union will intensify efforts next week to find a solution to the post-Brexit trade arrangements for Northern Ireland after Brussels cautiously welcomed a change in tone from London.
 After meeting with Britain's Brexit minister David Frost in London, EU negotiator Maros Sefcovic said the two sides would now seek to make headway on key issues such as customs checks and the movement of medicines into Northern Ireland.
+Relations between Brussels and London have deteriorated in recent weeks after Britain, unhappy with the deal it signed up to in 2020, threatened to trigger an emergency clause known as Article 16 https://www.reuters.com/world/uk/anger-tangle-trouble-is-another-brexit-showdown-looming-2021-11-09, potentially leading to a trade war.

+Britain and the European Union will intensify efforts next week to break their impasse over post-Brexit trade arrangements for Northern Ireland, as Brussels cautiously welcomed a change in tone from London.
+After meeting with Britain's Brexit minister David Frost in London, EU negotiator Maros Sefcovic said the two sides would now seek to make headway on key issues such as customs checks and the movement of medicines into Northern Ireland.

+Relations between Brussels and London have deteriorated in recent weeks after Britain, unhappy with the deal it signed up to in 2020, threatened to trigger an emergency clause known as Article 16 https://www.reuters.com/world/uk/anger-tangle-trouble-is-another-brexit-showdown-looming-2021-11-09, potentially leading to a trade war.
+Sefcovic said he hoped the two sides could build momentum by dealing with specific issues, rather than addressing more fundamental concerns that London wants to address, such as its desire to remove Europe's top court from any regulatory role.

 "I acknowledge and welcome the change in tone of discussion with David Frost today, and I hope this will lead to tangible results for the people in Northern Ireland," Sefcovic told a news conference in London after the talks.
 STRAINED TIES